 4. 529 Plans as an Estate Planning Tool

 One of the many benefits of saving for a child's future college education with a 529 plan is that contributions are considered gifts for tax purposes.
 In 2018, gifts totaling up to $15,000 per individual will qualify for the annual exclusion.
 This means if you and your spouse have grandchildren, you can gift $30,000 without gift tax consequences per child, since each child can receive $15,000 in gifts from you and $15,000 in gifts from your spouse.
 Likewise, if you have three grandchildren, you can gift a total of $90,000.
-That places your itemized deductions well over the $24,000 standard deduction for a married couple filing jointly.

 You may also contribute up to $75,000 in a given year to a single 529 plan without incurring gift taxes as long as your contribution is at least $15,000 and you spread it over a five-year period.
 The amount will be prorated over the next five years, so if you contribute $50,000 it will be applied as $10,000 each year, leaving you with a $5,000 unused annual exclusion.
 This can be a great estate tax planning strategy for grandparents, enabling them to shelter a large amount of assets from estate taxes, while retaining control of the funds in the 529 account.